pi-dissertacoes/pi-dissertacoes.github.io/docs/The Platform/3-Requirements.md

 ## Functional

+### Dissertation Management

+- The system must allow teachers to upload/edit/delete dissertation proposals;
+- The system must allow students to show interest in multiple dissertations and accept only one;
+- The system must allow administrators to accept or deny dissertation proposals by teachers.
+- The system must allow teachers to add dissertation proposals and accept students for them;

+### User Management

+- The system should allow students to check their dissertation status and manage their proposals;
+- The system should allow teachers to manage their proposals, check interested students and accept them for their proposals;
+- The system should allow administrators to manage the dissertation season and manage the system's users.

 ### User Authentication

-- The system will provide a login mechanism that uses UA idp.
+- The system should provide a login mechanism using UA's idp through OAuth2;
+- The system should restrict user access to certain features based on their role (e.g., student, teacher, administrator).
+- The system must do various checks based on user attributes to ensure that only authorized users can access certain features.

 ### Search Functionality

 - The search feature should allow users to search for dissertations based on various criteria, such as title, advisor, courses, areas, publication date;
-- The system will provide advanced search options such as filters and sorting.
+- The system should provide advanced search options such as filters and sorting.

-### Order Processing

-- The system must allow students to show interest in multiple dissertations and accept only one;
-- The system must allow teachers to add dissertation proposals and accept students for them;
-- The system must allow administrators to accept or deny dissertation proposals and manage the dissertation season.

 ### Notification System